adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Good-bye, Shaggy Man," called Dorothy, and ran after Toto.

-The little dog pranced briskly along for some distance; when he turned around and looked at his mistress ques- tioningly.
+The little dog pranced briskly along for some distance; when he turned around and looked at his mistress questioningly.
 Toto wagged his tail, and sneezed, and shook his ears, and trotted back.
 Then he sat down.
 Dorothy sat down, too, very thoughtful.

 " Will your family worry?" asked the shaggy man.
 "I suppose so," answered Dorothy, with a sigh.